 Glossary of terms for the COVID-19 age

-Brandon Williamson, MD, a physician Texas A&M Health Family Care and a clinical assistant professor at Texas A&M College of Medicine, explains some terms that the novel coronavirus pandemic has brought into our vocabularies.
+Brandon Williamson, MD, a physician Texas A&M Health Family Care and a clinical assistant professor at Texas A&M College of Medicine, helps us present some terms that the novel coronavirus pandemic has brought into our vocabularies.

 Coronavirus and COVID-19

 Coronaviruses have been around for a long time.
 They’re a large family of viruses that affect both humans and animals.
-In humans, coronaviruses are responsible for the common cold as well as more serious illnesses, like pneumonia.
-Their name, “corona,” comes from the crown-like spikes on their surfaces.
+In humans, coronaviruses are responsible for some cases of the common cold as well as more serious illnesses, like pneumonia.
+Their first part of the name, “corona,” comes from the crown-like spikes on their surfaces.
 Scientists have discovered hundreds of coronaviruses to date.

 The most recent coronavirus is related to two others that have made news in recent years: severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).

 The newly discovered coronavirus causes an infectious disease called COVID-19 (short for “coronavirus disease 2019”).
-It emerged in the Wuhan province of China in December 2019 and is now circulating worldwide.
+It emerged in the Wuhan province of China in December 2019 before circulating worldwide.